Eileen Collins: Awards and honors

 Collins was inducted into the National Women's Hall Of Fame in 1995, the National Aviation Hall of Fame in 2009, the United States Astronaut Hall of Fame on 19 April 2013, and the Texas Aviation Hall Of Fame at the Lone Star Flight Museum in Houston, Texas, on 6 May 2020.
 She was recognized by the Encyclopædia Britannica as one of 300 women who have changed the world.

 An astronomical observatory—the Eileen Collins Observatory run by Corning Community College—is named in her honor, as is the main entrance boulevard to Syracuse Hancock International Airport.
 One of her graduate school alma maters, Webster University, awarded her an honorary Doctor of Science in 1996, and in 2021, she received Syracuse University's highest alumni honor, the George Arents Award.
 University College Dublin of the National University of Ireland also conferred an honorary Doctor of Science degree on her on 14 June 2006.
+She was awarded with Wright Brothers Memorial Trophy in 2022.